scs03004/deepflow/INTEGRATION_GUIDE.md

-# 🔗 Integration Guide: Using Dependency Toolkit Across Projects
+# 🔗 Integration Guide: Using Deepflow Across Projects

-This guide shows how to integrate the Dependency Toolkit into your existing projects and establish it as a standard workflow.
+This guide shows how to integrate Deepflow into your existing projects and establish it as a standard workflow.

 ## 🎯 **Integration Strategies**